JonathanTIngram/JonathanTIngram.github.io/elements.md

 			<h5>January 2021 - May 2021</h5>

 			<p>
-				In this agile work envirornment, I played an active role in the backend development team.
+				In this agile work envirornment with the use of Trello, I played an active role in the backend development team.
 				The primary technologies I used while at this position were MySQL and NodeJS.
 			</p>
 		</div>